dextritus/CarND-Unscented-Kalman-Filter-Project/README.md

 * implemented the time update function `Update` in which the motion model predicts the sigma points and the resulting state and covariance matrix
 * implemented the `UpdateLidar` and `UpdateRadar` methods in which the measurement models for each instrument were used to project the sigma points in the measurements space and calculate the predicted measurement and the covariance matrix.
-* implmemented the `UpdateAll` method in which the cross-correlation between the state and the measurements sigma points is used to calculate the Kalman gain, which ultimately is used to calculate the final state mean and covariance update.
-In this same method, the NIS value is also calculated in order to check if the filter over or understimates the uncertainty of the measurements.
+* implemented the `UpdateAll` method in which the cross-correlation between the state and the measurements sigma points is used to calculate the Kalman gain, which ultimately is used to calculate the final state mean and covariance update.
+In this same method, the Normalized Innovation Squared value is also calculated in order to check if the filter over or understimates the uncertainty of the measurements.
 * an important factor in tuning the filter was the initial state covariance matrix.

 The RMSE for Dataset1 obtained with these settings is [0.07, 0.08, 0.31, 0.23]'.